Neural Quantum State Study of Fracton Models: Benchmarking on Small Lattices

-First, we compare the performance of several common NQS architectures on the pure checkerboard model in the absence of magnetic fields.
-Figure~\ref{fig:cb_model_comp} shows the training progress for an FFNN with two hidden layers containing 8 hidden units each, a regular RBM with 4 hidden units, a translation-invariant RBM with $\alpha = 1/4$, a symmetric FFNN that first constructs 4 translation-invariant features (as in a symmetric RBM) which are then processed in another FFNN-layer before being accumulated, and a translation-invariant cRBM architecture with $\alpha = 1/4$ containing only additional cube correlators.
-Clearly, the cRBM is the only architecture that converges to the ground state, while all other models remain in some initial local minimum at approximately $E_0/2$.
-The initial parameters are sampled independently from a Gaussian distribution $\mathcal{N}(0, \sigma^2)$ with zero mean and small standard deviation $\sigma \sim 10^{-2}$, a common practice machine learning.
-This implies that the initial state described by any network with a $\cosh$-activation function approximately corresponds to the equal-weighted superposition of all configurations $\ket{\psi_{\boldsymbol{\theta}\approx0}}_z \approx 2^{-\frac{N}{2}} \otimes_i (\ket{+z}_i + \ket{-z}_i) = \otimes_i \ket{+x}_i$.
+The initial complex-valued parameters are sampled independently from a complex Gaussian distribution $\mathcal{N}(0, \sigma^2)$ with zero mean and standard deviation $\sigma$, a common practice in machine learning.
+For sufficiently small $\sigma$, this implies that the initial state described by any network with a final $\cosh$-activation function approximately corresponds to the equal-weighted superposition of all configurations $\ket{\psi_{\boldsymbol{\theta}\approx0}}_z \approx 2^{-\frac{N}{2}} \otimes_i (\ket{+z}_i + \ket{-z}_i) = \otimes_i \ket{+x}_i$.
 Consequently, all $A_\mathcal{C}$ stabilizer conditions are approximately satisfied, resulting in an initial energy of $E(\theta_0) \approx E_0/2$.
-Apparently, the transfer from an equal weighted superposition of all states to a "fracton soup", the equal weighted superposition of states which also satisfy the $B_\mathcal{C}$ stabilizer conditions, comes with a temporary increase of the variational energy.
-This causes all models except the cRBM to remain in the initial local minimum for a significant number of training iterations.
-The cube correlators included in the cRBM transform the loss landscape in such a way that the initial local minimum is flattened or even removed.
-This highlights the significant advantage achieved through incorporating domain knowledge by including custom correlator features.
+This state, however, appears to be a strong local minimum for all but the cRBM architecture, as can be seen in Figure~\ref{fig:cb_model_comp_0101normal}.
+The challenge of transitioning from an equal weighted superposition of all states to a fracton soup, the equal weighted superposition of states which also satisfy the $B_\mathcal{C}$ stabilizer conditions, is lifted for the cRBM by simplifying its loss landscape through the inclusion of the cube correlators.